CIT Services

 - MHFA Instructor

-- Executive Director, NAMI Scranton & Northeast Region
+- Executive Director, NAMI Northeast Region, PA

-This council is comprised of organizations and individuals representing a wide range of disciplines and perspectives, who have operational decision making authority for their respective agencies and who possess a strong interest in improving the law enforcement relationships with persons with behavioral health issues.
+This committee is comprised of organizations and individuals representing a wide range of disciplines and perspectives, who have operational decision making authority for their respective agencies and who possess a strong interest in improving the law enforcement relationships with persons with behavioral health issues.

 Lance M. Benedict, Sheriff, Susquehanna County